-- All Others - Anyone age 18 or older can join the Library Associates.
-Annual membership is $30, lifetime membership is $300.
+- All Others - Anyone age 18 or older can obtain a Community Card.
+Annual membership is $30, lifetime membership is $250.
 Sign up at the Check-Out Desk on the first floor.
-We accept cash or checks.
+We accept checks only.
 Bring a current photo ID, such as a CA driver's license.

-Current, paid members of the CSUSB Alumni Association, the Pfau Library Associates, and other community card holders may check out up to 5 library books at a time.
+Current, paid members of the CSUSB Alumni Association and other community card holders may check out up to 5 library books at a time.
 For check-out periods, see Check-Out Policies.